zhaoyuan2022/pxf-pdb/README.md

 make unittest
 ```

-## Prerequisites
+## Demonstrating Hadoop Integration
-In order to demonstrate end to end functionality you will need JDK, GPDB and Hadoop installed.
+In order to demonstrate end to end functionality you will need GPDB and Hadoop installed.

-### JDK
-JDK version 1.8+ is recommended.

 ### Hadoop
-We have all the related hadoop components(hdfs,hive,hbase,zookeeper,etc) mapped into simple artifact named singlecluster.
+We have all the related hadoop components (hdfs, hive, hbase, zookeeper, etc) mapped into simple artifact named singlecluster.
 You can [download from here](http://storage.googleapis.com/pxf-public/singlecluster-HDP.tar.gz) and untar the `singlecluster-HDP.tar.gz` file, which contains everything needed to run Hadoop.

 ```bash